 Critical Review: to help administrative functionaries (whether connected with Student Government or with faculty or administrative offices) to improve their processes, not only correct a particular inequity or injustice but also to prevent its recurrence.
-In carrying out this function the Ombud shall: be receptive to all suggestions, comments and criticism regarding the general functioning of University processes and procedures (as distinguished from individual grievances or complaints of inequity); make appropriate inquiries; make recommendations in confidence to the administrative officer who heads the particular unit involved; and report to the office of the President and to the Chairperson of the Faculty Senate as to the disposition of the recommendation.
+In carrying out this function the Ombudsman shall: be receptive to all suggestions, comments and criticism regarding the general functioning of University processes and procedures (as distinguished from individual grievances or complaints of inequity); make appropriate inquiries; make recommendations in confidence to the administrative officer who heads the particular unit involved; and report to the office of the President and to the Chairperson of the Faculty Senate as to the disposition of the recommendation.

-Recommendation and Report: on the basis of inquiry and experience to recommend such changes in procedure and practice as may seem to him/her to be appropriate, and to make final public report of his/her actions.
-In fulfilling this function, the Ombud shall: in addition to any recommendations submitted in connection with the foregoing functions, from time to time, make such reports and recommendations as s/he deems wise, directly to the office of the President and to the Chairperson of the Faculty Senate, with such substantiation as may be appropriate and prepare an annual report reviewing and evaluating the activities of his/her office during the year, the report to be distributed to the general faculty, the members of the Student Senate, and deans, directors and department heads.
-In addition to the annual report, the Ombud shall periodically publish in appropriate campus media information on University regulations and suggestions regarding their application.
+Recommendation and Report: on the basis of inquiry and experience to recommend such changes in procedure and practice as may seem to him/her to be appropriate, and to make a final public report of his/her actions.
+In fulfilling this function, the Ombudsman shall: in addition to any recommendations submitted in connection with the foregoing functions, from time to time, make such reports and recommendations as s/he deems wise, directly to the office of the President and to the Chairperson of the Faculty Senate, with such substantiation as may be appropriate and prepare an annual report reviewing and evaluating the activities of his/her office during the year, the report to be distributed to the general faculty, the members of the Student Senate, and deans, directors and department heads.
+In addition to the annual report, the Ombudsman shall periodically publish in appropriate campus media information on University regulations and suggestions regarding their application.

-2.39.14 The Primary Task of the Ombud shall be to serve as a confidential investigator in any specific case of alleged inequity, unfairness or maladministration.
+2.39.14 The Primary Task of the Ombudsman shall be to serve as a confidential investigator in any specific case of alleged inequity, unfairness, or maladministration.
 In carrying out this task, s/he shall be an impartial spokesperson, both to the person making the complaint and to the person(s) against whose performance the allegation is brought.
-The Ombud may inquire at the office or other location where the offense is alleged to have been committed, shall be given access to all relevant guidelines, principles, rules, regulations and similar data, and shall the faculty, administrators or students against whom complaints have been brought.
+The Ombudsman may inquire at the office or other location where the offense is alleged to have been committed, shall be given access to all relevant guidelines, principles, rules, regulations, and similar data, and shall be given access to relevant aspects of the case.
+S/he shall enjoy the complete cooperation of the faculty, administrators or students against whom complaints have been brought.
 S/he shall receive complete and courteous cooperation from any complainant.
 S/he shall carry out his/her work in privacy, and with full respect for the rights and immunities of all parties.
-All records, correspondence, and communications in the office of the Ombud shall be kept in a locked file under sole control of the Ombud.
+All records, correspondence, and communications in the office of the Ombudsman shall be kept in a locked file under sole control of the Ombudsman.
+Administrative Report September 2015